 The timing of the Confirmation of the Covenant is another issue that I have researched with great success.
 Certain things Jesus said that most Christians overlook unlock even the very day that this event will happen, as well as the day of the rapture.
 See this long study for the two overlooked statements of Jesus revealing the Book of Revelation's Timeline.

 Who Are "The Many" (HaRabim)?There is nothing in the passage to indicate who the many (haRabim) refers to.
 However, Dan 12 does say that Daniel was sealed until later...

 I believe the book of Revelation that came later showed us the rest of the story on that Antichrist covenant.
 Rev 17 talks about the Beast (AC) having a covenant with ten rulers who don't have a kingdom but have the power to make him king and then receive rulership with him.
 HaRabim can also be translated "the great" which is what Rav (rabbi) is connoted to mean when Jews call their teachers rabbi (my great one).
-The Ten Rulers are indeed great to have power over the earth and make him supreme.
+The Ten Rulers are indeed great ones to have power over the earth and make him supreme, not Jewish ones.